 (a) Pursuant to MGL c.
 62C, § 8B, carriers, employers or other sponsors of employment-sponsored health plans that fail to provide written statements to covered individuals or to report to the Commissioner in violation of this section shall be punishable by a penalty of $50 per individual to which the failure relates, not to exceed $50,000 per year per violator.

 (b) The Commissioner shall assess the penalties under MGL c.
 62C, § 8B as a tax subject to chapter 62C.

 Can employers file Form MA 1099-HC information with DOR in paper format?

-No. Employers must submit Form MA 1099-HC information to DOR electronically in properly formatted XML through the SSH connections or through the 1099-HC MDU for files less than 500 records.
+No. Employers must submit Form MA 1099-HC information to DOR electronically in properly formatted XML through the SSH connections.

 Is there specific software that is required for filing electronically?